 Natural ways to increase dopamine:

 - Eat foods rich in magnesium and tyrosine, both of which are used in dopamine production.
 This may Cleveland Clinic “Dopamine Deficiency” View Source such as chicken, apples, bananas, chocolate, leafy greens, oatmeal, tomatoes, and watermelon.
-Try enjoying some of your favorite foods in a healthy smoothie.
+Try enjoying some of your favorite foods in a healthy smoothie or via the more fibrous option: a subscription meal kit (we tested and reviewed six vegetarian options here).

 - Take supplements that deliver dopamine-building compounds to your body.
 Cleveland Clinic “Dopamine Deficiency” View Source tyrosine, L-theanine, vitamin D, vitamin B5, vitamin B6, magnesium, and Omega 3 fatty acids.